 Tesco has a “legal store” which in Tesco’s words “DIY legal solutions at great value prices.”
 The Legal Services Bill, known as “Tesco Law,” was announced in the Queen’s Speech in November 2006, and received Royal Assent in October 2007 allowing law firms to be owned or part-owned by companies, including supermarket chains.
 Read a Guardian comment piece from a solicitor expressing grave concerns about the effect that this legislation might have on the legal profession.
-See also an article in The Times 20th August 2007, and Financial Times coverage.

 Electricity, gas, phone and internet

 Sainsbury’s has a Sainsbury’s Energy package with EDF Energy, selling electricity and gas.
 It also sells mobile phones and tariffs and a landline tariff with Talk Talk and Asda sells mobile phones.
 Tesco has a wide range of utlities and communications services including its own Tesco mobile network, other phones and tariffs, home internet access, landline phones, internet phones, and a directory of gas and electricity tariffs and online switching service.
 Tesco also sells cheap own-brand software.
-See a Guardian article for further information.

 Supermarket chains have been developing links with banks to offer financial services.